the web, technology and miscellaneous rants

 Note: This invoice constitutes a payment notice for the

 product/service mentioned above only.
-Other payments or services

 are invoiced separately.
 Information on all products and